njcrawford/lxc-script/README.md

 # lxc-script
-Convenience script to convert commands
+Convenience script to convert lxc-* commands to something I can remember more easily